All Episodes

 Well, maybe Smirnoff's telling the truth.

-And then and then oopsie daisy, yeah, we signed four Pfizer warrants based on our trusted informant and took away the rights of American citizens uh in the process.
+Yeah, we signed four Pfizer warrants based on our trusted informant and took away the rights of American citizens in the process.

 Right.

-You know, and then you can go back to the issue of Page and and Strck, you know, openly, you know, wanting to go after uh Peter Strzok and Lisa Page plotting to destroy Trump and the 2016 campaign.
+You know, and then you can go back to the issue of Paige and Strzok, you know, openly, you know, wanting to go after Peter Strzzok and Lisa Page plotting to destroy Trump and the 2016 campaign.

-Oh, we can't you don't think he'll ever become president, do you?
+Oh, we can't, you don't think you'll ever become president, do you?

-Oh, well, I'm gonna make sure that doesn't happen.
+Oh, well, I'm going to make sure that doesn't happen.

-All right, Greg Jarrett, I think you have a best-selling book as this unfolds uh uh in the days, weeks, months, and probably years ahead, my friend.
+All right, Greg Jarrett, I think you have a best-selling book as this unfolds in the days, weeks, months, and probably years ahead, my friend.

 All right, 25 to the top of the hour.